 Marilia Wyatt: What are the essential hacker ethics to promote?

-Chris Roberts: Let’s face it most of us are trying to fix the world, make it a safer place, a better place in SO many different ways, from the technical securing of all the transportation, intermodal, ICS and other critical systems through to making sure that the banks don’t keep loosing all the money….couple that with SO many folks working to take technology to countries that desperately need it more than we do AND try to use it to save people, provide water and basic necessities, etc.
+Chris Roberts: Most of us are trying to fix the world and make it a safer place, from the technical securing of all the transportation, intermodal, ICS, and other critical systems to make sure that the banks don’t keep losing all the money.
+There are so many folks working to take technology to countries that desperately need it more than we do.
+They try to use it to save people, provide water and basic necessities, etc.

 Marilia Wyatt: What is the most rewarding part of your profession?

-Chris Roberts: Finding clients who want to learn, change and work on bettering themselves…those are the folks I’ll happily hug and go an extra mile to make sure we’ve done the very best we possibly can to help them…
+Chris Roberts: Finding clients who want to learn, change and work on bettering themselves.
+Those are the folks I’ll happily hug and go an extra mile to make sure we’ve done the very best we possibly can to help them